monarch-initiative/phenomics/docs/pages/veterinary.md

 - Develop a plan to write a white paper/position paper about how to reuse Veterinary EHR and OMOP data
 - Coordinate a U01 submission amongst participating CTSA organizations
 - Learn about challenges and next steps to make data more discoverable and reusable
-- Develop a standard (like phenopackets) around how you represent outcomes of analyses of pets and their guardians/owners
+- Develop a standard (like phenopackets) around how you represent outcomes of analyses of companion pets and their guardians/owners
   - What can semantic standards community do to help standardize this available data?
   - What are next steps in defining the database approaches to this?

 ## Detailed Tenative Agenda